Gain access to personalized product screening, the best pricing, rewards, and more!

 What To Expect

-As a general use insecticide, Acephate has a residual effect of 10-15 days.
+As a general-use insecticide, Acephate has a residual effect of 10-15 days.
 Insect pests are generally controlled more effectively by Acephate through ingestion than by contact.
-Acephate does not deliver an instant kill and it may take several minutes or longer for a pest to succumb to the active ingredient.
+Acephate does not deliver an instant kill, and it may take several minutes or longer for a pest to succumb to the active ingredient.

 Featured Products

 Surrender Fire Ant Killer - Surrender Fire Ant Killer is a systemic insecticide used to treat fire ant infestations.
-This can be sprinkled as a dust over ant mounds for simple and effective control.
+This can be sprinkled as dust over ant mounds for simple and effective control.

-Acephate 97UP Insecticide - Acephate 97UP provides reliable contact and systemic control of a wide spectrum of sucking and chewing insects used primarily to protect agricultural crops and in certain non-agricultural areas.
+Acephate 97UP Insecticide - Acephate 97UP provides reliable contact and systemic control of a wide spectrum of sucking and chewing insects used primarily to protect crops and in certain non-agricultural areas.